A - Z Recycling and Waste Guide

 Egg Cartons

 Offer them to someone with chickens.
 They also make great craft supply holders.
 Egg cartons made of paper may be recycled with mixed paper or boxboard at your recycling center.
-If you can't find someone to reuse your Styrofoam or clear plastic cartons they go in the trash.
-Try to avoid buying eggs in Styrofoam cartons whenever possible.
+Try to avoid buying eggs in Styrofoam cartons whenever possible because they are not currently collected in the SWWCSWMD for recycling.

 Electronics (a.k.a.
 E-waste) - banned from the landfill